 On today’s date in 1964, Prince Edward Island adopted its provincial flag.

-Released on Canada Day, 1979, the sheet of 17-cent stamps depicts the flags of the 12 provinces and territories that made up Canada at that time.
+Released on Canada Day of that year, the sheet of 17-cent stamps depicts the flags of the 12 provinces and territories that made up Canada at that time.

-The following year, Newfoundland and Labrador adopted its own flag, and in 1999, the territory Nunavut was established.
+The following year, Newfoundland and Labrador adopted its own flag.
+In 1999, the territory Nunavut was established.

-According to The Unitrade Specialized Catalogue of Canadian Stamps, the stamps were designed by Raymond Bellemare and printed by Ashton-Potter using six-colour lithography.
-Each of the stamps is valued at 40 cents (never hinged to very fine condition) with a pane of 12 stamps valued at $5.50.
+The stamps were designed by Raymond Bellemare and printed by Ashton-Potter using six-colour lithography.
+Each of the stamps is valued at 40 cents (Never Hinged to Very Fine condition) with a pane of 12 stamps valued at $5.50, according to The Unitrade Specialized Catalogue of Canadian Stamps.

-The catalogue also notes four different philatelic panes exist depending upon the position of the corner inscription.
-These include an upper-left pane and an upper-right pane as well as a lower-left pane and a lower-right pane (SC #832a).
+The catalogue also lists four different philatelic panes that vary depending on the position of the corner inscription.
+These include upper-left and -right panes as well as a lower-left and -right panes.